e-aakash/resolv/README.md

 ## Current status

-Supports IPV4 name resolution only, displays A and CNAME record correctly, using local nameserver (`127.0.0.53:53`) over TCP port
+Supports IPV4 name resolution only, displays A and CNAME record correctly, using google nameserver (`8.8.8.8:53`) over TCP port

 ### Usage